learn-co-curriculum/selecting-single-elements-lab/README.md

 ### All together now, and a critical tip

 Let's do the first one together, step by step.
 But first!
 A note about how to approach labs and programming in general.

 > **Summarize the problem, get feedback** We ask you to write some code inside the JS tab that you see above.
 But you **should not** start off by writing code there.
 Instead read the test slowly in the JS tab to get a sense of what it is asking for, summarize the problem in your own words, and then try to produce the right answer by trying different solutions in the Developer Console.
 (Remember you can copy, paste and write in the developer console.)
 Then, only after you have produced a working solution in the Developer Console, should you place your working solution in the JS tab.
 >
-> Professional programmers follow this approach all of the time, and often code their JavaScript code in a developer console before moving it to a codebase.
+> Professional programmers follow this approach all of the time and often code their JavaScript code in a developer console before moving it to a codebase.

 1. Understand the problem